ceciliamvrie/Code-Sample/README.md

 ## Setting Up:
-- Install Yeoman
 - The Generator I used: react-webpack-generator

 ## Starting up:
 - npm start
-- the app should be hosted on port 8000
+- the app should be on localhost port 8000